jcunanan05/100-days-of-code/r2-log.md

 }
 ```

-*it will blow up when you have many methods.
+* it will blow up when you have many methods.
-so an easy way is instead of making it a method, make it a property.
+so an easy way is instead of making it a method, make it a ```property```.

 ```javascript
 myFunc = () => {};